 The surname langelier was first found in Brittany.

 Most surnames have experienced slight spelling changes.
 A son may not chose to spell his name the same way that his father did.
 Many were errors, many deliberate.
 During the early development of the French language, a person usually gave his version, phonetically, to a scribe, a priest, or a recorder.
 Prefixes or suffixes varied.
 They were optional as they passed through the centuries, or were adopted by different branches to signify either a political or religious adherence.
 Hence, there a many spelling variations of the name langelier, including Langelier, Langellier, Langeolier, Langeleir and others.

-Another 143 words (10 lines of text) are included under the topic Early langelier Notables in all our PDF Extended History products and printed products wherever possible.
+Another 93 words (7 lines of text) are included under the topic Early langelier Notables in all our PDF Extended History products and printed products wherever possible.